SocAIty/socaity/README.md

 # socaity
-Easy interface for any python model.
+Easy interface for AI models.
 Python package to use models across hosted environments.
 We are you're easy to use model zoo for generative AI.

 # Inferencing